shufflingB/swiftui-macos-windowManagment/README.md

-# swiftuiWindowFun
+# macOS swiftuiWindowFun Readme

-As of 2022/03 - SwiftUI's built in Window management via WindowGroup and Scene's is very limited.
+As of 2022/03 - SwiftUI's macOS built in Window management via WindowGroup and Scene's is very limited.
 Many basic window operations on macOS are not available and require dropping to AppKit to achieve.

 This application demonstrates how this can be achieved.